Cessna TTx Model T240

 • Four seats, not five.
 The SR22T seats five; the TTx seats four.
 For buyers who regularly carry four adults, this is not a constraint.
 For anyone who occasionally needs a fifth seat, it closes the door entirely.

 • Thin used market.
-Production ended in 2018 after a relatively short run.
+Production ended in 2018 after a relatively short run (261 TTx-era units).
 Late-model examples are scarce and command prices of $500,000 to $700,000 or more.
 Liquidity at resale is limited compared to the SR22 fleet.

 • Composite maintenance specialization.
-Annual inspections require a shop with composite airframe experience.
+Annual inspections benefit from a shop with composite airframe experience.
 Not all facilities have it, and those that do often carry a premium.
-Budget slightly more than a comparable metal-airframe aircraft for annuals.
+Budget slightly more than a comparable metal-airframe aircraft for annuals and any structural repair work.

 • Turbocharged engine management.
 The TSIO-550-C requires careful CHT and TIT management, as with any turbocharged Continental.
-Shock cooling on descent is the primary discipline required.
+Shock cooling on descent is the primary discipline required, and published TBO is 2,000 hours.

 • No CAPS.
 The Cirrus SR22T carries a whole-airframe parachute system.
 The TTx does not.
 For buyers to whom CAPS is a meaningful safety consideration, this is a genuine differentiator in favour of the Cirrus.

-• Pressurization.
-Despite the 25,000 ft ceiling, the TTx is unpressurized.
-Supplemental oxygen is required above 12,500 ft MSL for extended operations.
+• Unpressurized at FL250.
+Despite the 25,000-ft service ceiling, the TTx is unpressurized.
+Supplemental oxygen is required above 12,500 ft MSL for extended operations, and a built-in or portable oxygen system is essential to access the speeds the airframe is designed for.

 See Also

-• Cirrus SR-22 Turbo – the closest competitor; five seats and CAPS, slightly slower cruise, larger and more liquid used market
+• Cirrus SR-22 Turbo – Direct competitor; five seats, CAPS whole-airframe parachute, slightly slower cruise, larger and more liquid used market.
+Compare

-• Lancair LC-41 Columbia 400 – the direct predecessor; same airframe and engine, older avionics, lower purchase price
+• Lancair LC-41 Columbia 400 – Direct predecessor; same airframe and turbocharged engine, older Avidyne or Garmin G1000 avionics, lower purchase price.
+Compare

-• Lancair LC-40 Columbia 300 – the normally aspirated sibling; lower operating costs, reduced altitude performance
+• Lancair LC-40 Columbia 300 – Normally aspirated sibling in the same composite lineage; lower operating costs and reduced altitude performance.
+Compare

-• Piper M350 – pressurized step-up; adds cabin pressurization at the cost of retractable gear complexity and higher operating costs
+• Piper M350 – Pressurized step-up; adds cabin pressurization and a sixth seat at the cost of retractable-gear complexity and higher operating costs.
+Compare

 Technical Specifications